dasec/ForTrace/docs/source/installation/guest.rst

     below.

 Next, you will want to install all applications used to generate traffic.
-Both Firefox and Thunderbird are the default mail and browsing applications used by fortrace.
+Both Firefox and Thunderbird are the default mail and browsing applications used by ForTrace.

 Windows installation - manual
 #################################

-Your first step in a manual installation of a Windows guest template should also be to download fortrace from `the repository <https://github.com/dasec/fortrace>`_ and the folder to your desktop.
+Your first step in a manual installation of a Windows guest template should also be to download ForTrace from `the repository <https://github.com/dasec/fortrace>`_ and the folder to your desktop.

-Next, you will need to download and install a few prerequisites before being able to install python packages and fortrace itself.
+Next, you will need to download and install a few prerequisites before being able to install python packages and ForTrace itself.

-The first is Python 2.7 and can be `found here <https://www.python.org/ftp/python/2.7.17/python-2.7.17.amd64.msi>`_.
+The first is Python 3 and can be `found here <https://www.python.org/ftp/python/3.9.7/python-3.9.7-amd64.exe>`_.
 During installation, make sure Python is added to PATH and pip is installed alongside Python.

 .. image:: ../../figures/pythonpathandpip.PNG